truenas/documentation/content/SCALE/SCALEUIReference/Storage/StorageDashboardScreen.md

 ![ImportPoolScreen](/images/SCALE/22.12/ImportPoolScreen.png "Import Pool Screen")

-Select a pool from the **Pool** dropdown list TrueNAS detects as present on the system but that is not yet connected in TrueNAS.
+Select a pool from the **Pool** dropdown list that TrueNAS detects as present on the system but not yet connected in TrueNAS.

 **Import** starts the process to connect the pool in TrueNAS and bring it into SCALE.
 Import also reconnects pools after users reinstall or upgrade their TrueNAS system.